 ETF stands for "exchange-traded fund."
 An ETF is a collection of securities bought or sold through the stock exchange or a brokerage.
 Securities can be in industries, commodities, and countries, to name a few.

-EWY - iShares MSCI South Korea Index ETF
+EWY: iShares MSCI South Korea Index ETF

-Some of the top holdings in the iShares MSCI South Korea Index fund include Samsung, Hyundai, and Kia Motors and some of the top sectors represented are information technology, consumer discretionary, financials, and industrials.
+Some of the top holdings in the iShares MSCI South Korea Index fund include Samsung, Hyundai, and Kia Motors, and some of the top sectors represented are information technology, consumer discretionary, financials, and industrials.
 Traded under the symbol EWY, the fund has $7.5 billion in assets and was started in 2000.

-KORU - Direxion Daily South Korea Bull 3x Shares
+KORU: Direxion Daily South Korea Bull 3x Shares

 Traded under the symbol KORU, the Direxion Daily South Korea Bull 3x Shares fund tracks the MSCI Korea 25/50 Index.
-However, KORU seeks a 3x leveraged return of the daily performance of the benchmark.
+KORU seeks daily performance, minus fund fees and expenses, of 300% of the benchmark.
 The fund uses a combination of derivatives in its holdings in order to achieve its investing goals.
 KORU was started in 2013 and includes South Korean company giants such as Samsung, Hyundai Motors, and Naver.